 The Company has incurred substantial operating losses since its inception and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of March 31, 2023, the Company had an accumulated deficit of \$273.0 million.
+As of September 30, 2023, the Company had an accumulated deficit of \$295.2 million.

-In February 2023, the Company closed on a registered direct offering ("February 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 1,180,000 shares of its common stock at a purchase price of \$5.25 per share in a registered direct offering priced at-the-market under Nasdaq rules.
+In February 2023, the Company closed on a registered direct offering ("February 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 1,180,000 shares of its common stock at a purchase price of \$5.25 per share in a registered direct offering.
 In addition, the offering includes 248,572 shares of common stock in the form of pre-funded warrants at a price of \$5.2499 (the "Pre-Funded Warrants").
-In a concurrent private placement, Checkpoint issued and sold Series A warrants to purchase up to 1,428,572 shares of common stock (collectively, the "February 2023 Common Stock Warrants").
-The Series A warrants are exercisable immediately upon issuance and will expire five years following the issuance date and have an exercise price of \$5.00 per share and the Series B warrants are exercisable immediately upon issuance and will expire eighteen months following the issuance date and have an exercise price of \$5.00 per share and the Series B warrants are exercisable immediately upon issuance and will expire eighteen months following the issuance date and have an exercise price of \$5.00 per share and the Series B warrants are exercisable immediately upon issuance and will expire eighteen months following the issuance date and have an exercise price of \$5.00 per share and the Series B warrants are exercisable immediately upon issuance and will expire eighteen months following the issuance date and have an exercise price of \$5.00 per share.
+In a concurrent private placement, Checkpoint issued and sold Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock (collectively, the "February 2023 Common Stock Warrants").
+The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$5.00 per share.
+The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
 The total gross proceeds from the offering were approximately \$7.5 million with net proceeds of approximately \$6.7 million after deducting approximately \$0.8 million in commissions and other transaction costs.